 The Old Flax Mill

 Stunning Flax Mill conversion dating from 1786 sitting in a shallow tranquil valley in the townland of Collins, Aghadowey Parish, just five minutes drive from the buzz & all the amenities of Coleraine Riverside Centre.

 A superb base for touring Northern Ireland & a character tourist stay in its own right in a private riverside setting

 • Comfortable, affordable, self catering, riverside accommodation

-• Ideal for very large parties for holidays, birthdays & anniversary celebrations
+• Ideal for large parties for holidays, birthdays, anniversary celebrations, wedding accommodation

-• Huge space of 12,000 square feet makes this the best value proposition in the county
+• Huge space of 12,000 sq ft makes the Mill the best value proposition in the county

 • Five lounges on three levels for party gatherings